samjwill/nvim-unception/README.md

 # Limitations

 I'm sure there are plenty.
-For one, this plugin assumes you have the ability to execute the `realpath` command in your shell and have the ability to write to `/tmp/`.
+For one, this plugin assumes you have the ability to execute the `realpath` command in your shell and also have the ability to write to `/tmp/`.
 This is in an entirely experimental state currently.

 # Installation